-Click Clear to erase all of the components currently visible on the canvas, effectively erasing the currently visible process defintion, permitting you to start a new process definition.
+Click Clear to erase all of the components currently visible on the canvas, effectively erasing the currently visible process definition, permitting you to start a new process definition.

 Close and save buttons

-The page footer contains buttons to save the process definition or discard changes since the last save.
+The page footer has buttons to save the process definition or discard changes since the last save.

-Click Save to keep the current process definition.
-If required component definitions and properties are not provided, the dialog prompts you to provide the missing information before saving the process.
+Click Save to keep the current process definition without deploying the definition.
+If required component definitions and properties are not provided, the dialog prompts you to enter the missing information before saving the process.

 Click Close to discard changes since you last saved the definition.
 If there are unsaved changes on the canvas, a prompt requests confirmation that you want to exit: There are some unsaved changes.
 Do you want to close?
 Click Yes to exit the dialog and discard the changes.
 Click No to continue the process definition.